brammittendorff/terraform-scaleway-gameservers/README.md

 # Gameservers

+You can spawn *unlimited* gameservers here with Terraform, Scaleway, cloud-init.
+Current games supported:

+- OpenTTD
+- OpenRA

 ## Configuration

-We store our access key and secret key inside of scaleway.
-You can use the devops@pescheck.nl account to acces it.
+The configuration is simple get your access key and secret key and project id from scaleway.
 To add the environment variables you can create a file called `keys.sh` and add the contents:

 ```bash
 export SCW_ACCESS_KEY="my-access-key"